 Collected Trot: The collected trot is shorter than the working trot, but with increased lightness and mobility of the shoulders.
 The hocks should be well engaged, the croup lowered, and the horse should remain on the bit.

-Video clips are even better than pictures, so here are some very short ones that demonstrate each of these trots.
+Video clips are even better than pictures, so here is a brief video that demonstrate each of these trots.

 Working Trot: The horse should be properly balanced and remain on the bit.
 The horse should go forward with regular, elastic, and cadenced strides with good hock action.
 The trot is two-beat on alternate diagonal legs separated by a period of suspension.